MGA Rulebook 2013

 3.1 Tournaments are to be played by USGA rules.
 No improving lies, no mulligans, no gimmes, no grounding clubs in hazards.
 USGA rules!
 If you don’t know ‘em, there’s an app for that.
 Get it!

-3.3.1 After hitting your provisional straight up the middle of the fairway, you have 3 MINUTES to look for your first ball where you think you lost it.
+3.3.1 After hitting one of your many horrible shots, you have 3 MINUTES to look for your ball where you think you lost it.
 After three minutes you must throw out a few F-bombs and move along, the ball is gone.
+Just wanted to draw your attention to the fact that this rule that we've had since 2006 was directly lifted by the USGA for their new rulebook.
+A lost ball plays the same as O.B., so refer to rule 3.3 above to start golfing again.

 3.5 If a player is caught cheating he is to be humiliated and ridiculed until he either stops cheating or stops showing up.
 Both options are acceptable.

-3.6 The Overall winner of each tournament is the player who shoots the lowest score including their penalty strokes.
-AKA lowest net score.
+3.6 The winner of each tournament is the player who shoots the lowest score.
+Make sure to add any penalty strokes people may be carrying before sorting the final standings.

 3.7 PLAYOFFS – In the event of a tie at the end of 18 holes, the tied players will contest as many playoff holes as possible and permissible by the course.
 If the tie cannot be broken with these holes, it will go to a putt-off on the practice green.

-3.7.1 Putt off – The players will putt at different holes of similar difficulty so no one has the advantage of seeing a line.
-An impartial judge will walk 10 paces from each hole for the each player to putt from.
-They will do this three times from different angles to the same holes and lowest total putts will win.
+3.7.1 Putt-off – The players will putt at different holes (of similar difficulty) so no one has the advantage of seeing a line.
+An impartial judge will walk 10 paces from each hole for the player to putt from.
+They will putt at their hole from 10 paces three times from three different angles chosen by the judge.
+Lowest total number of putts wins.
 Repeat until a winner is determined.

-3.7.2 All players who make it to the playoff and do not win are awarded a tie for second place, no matter their elimination order.
+3.7.2 All players who make it to the playoff and do not win are awarded a tie for second place, regardless of their elimination order.

-3.8 Prize money is distributed to the top 16 players and is automatically calculated by the site when the events are entered.
+3.8 Prize "money" is distributed to the top 16 players and is automatically calculated by the site when the events are entered.
 The percentages of the purse are as follows.
 Yes, we know it doesn’t add up to 100%, but that’s because no one on this tour plays to 100% of their potential.
-Plus it’s the only way we could break it down so we pay 18% to the winner just like that other tour and still give something to 16th without having to cut pennies in half.

 1st-18%